awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-cli.md

 # Transcribing with the AWS CLI<a name="getting-started-cli"></a>

-When using the AWS CLI to start a transcription, you can either run all commands at the CLI level or you can run the command you want to use followed by the AWS Region and the location of a JSON file that contains a request body\.
+When using the AWS CLI to start a transcription, you can run all commands at the CLI level\.
+Or you can run the command you want to use, followed by the AWS Region and the location of a JSON file that contains a request body\.
 Examples throughout this guide show both methods; however, this section focuses on the former method\.

 The AWS CLI does not support streaming transcriptions\.